 Since the REM stage gets longer during the night, after 8 hours of sleep, dream periods can be 45 minutes to an hour-long.

 WHAT TO DO (ACTION STEP):

-Simply try to go to bed at the same time every night and get up at the same time every morning
+Simply try to go to bed at the same time every night and get up at the same time every morning.

-Get at least 7-9 hours of sleep, each night
+Get at least 7-9 hours of sleep, each night.

-Be careful what you eat before bed!
+Be careful about what you eat before bed!
 You can always try to make a sleep-inducing smoothie, which can affect positively, both your dreams and sleep!
 Find out why and how!